-The ComEd Energy Efficiency Program, in partnership with the local natural gas utilities, offers assessments and installation of free products as part of an ongoing effort to provide energy efficiency opportunities that will help ComEd customers save money on their energy bills.
-ComEd is committed to providing its customers with helpful solutions to conserve energy, save money and help the environment.
-These solutions are designed to deliver savings to you and reduce our collective environmental impact.
+The ComEd Energy Efficiency Program has partnered with local natural gas companies to offer assessments and installation of free products as part of an ongoing effort to provide energy efficiency opportunities that will help ComEd customers save money on their energy bills.
+We are committed to providing solutions to help you conserve energy, save money and help the environment.
+We’ve designed these solutions to deliver savings to you and reduce our collective environmental impact.

 Who is eligible for an assessment?

 Tenants in multi-family buildings should ask their landlord or property manager to schedule an assessment.
-Once the property is enrolled, trained technicians will install free energy-saving products inside the tenant units throughout the buildings.
+Once the assessment is completed, trained technicians will install free energy-saving products within the tenant units and common areas of the buildings.

-Building owners can call 855-433-2700 to schedule a free assessment.
-Please have your ComEd and natural gas utility account numbers (if applicable) available when you call.
+Building owners and managers can call 1-855-433-2700 to schedule a free assessment.
+Please have your ComEd and natural gas company account numbers (if applicable) available when you call.
 Tenants in multi-family buildings should ask their landlord or property manager to schedule the assessment.

-The energy advisor will then provide you with a personalized report identifying the eligible free energy-saving products, as well as additional capital project recommendations.
+The energy advisor will provide you with a personalized report identifying the opportunities for free energy-saving product installations, as well as lower cost projects and capital project recommendations.